toxicity1985/atoum-documentation/source/en/configuration_bootstraping.rst

 Configuration & bootstraping
 ############################

-When atoum start several steps will be involved, some of them can be influenced by some special files.
+When atoum start, several steps will be involved, some of them can be influenced by some special files.

 We can have a simplified view of theses special files with: